timothyb0912/blog/_posts/2022-03-29-Questions-for-introspection-2.md

 Our [post](https://timothyb0912.github.io/blog/psychology/practice/2021/10/31/Questions-for-introspection.html)
-from October 2021 provided such a list for one portion of nodes in the graph above.
+from October 2021 provided such a list for the "when" and "then" nodes in the graph above.
-Today's post provides a list for our remaining introspection graph elements.
+Today's post provides a list for our remaining introspection graph elements, the "given" nodes.
 These elements cover the parts of our story that give context for our behavioral decisions and feelings.

 As before, these questions are stated without introduction, since the elements of our introspection graph were described previously, in September 2021's [post](https://timothyb0912.github.io/blog/psychology/2021/09/30/An-introspection-graph.html).
+These questions are meant to guide our "meditating" or thinking deeply about our role in our problems.

 ## Needs and emotional wounds

-- "Referring to the lists[^1] of emotional wounds we carry, which are triggered by our current situation?"
+- "Referring to the lists[^1] of emotional wounds we carry, which wounds are triggered by our current situation?"
 - "Which past experiences/wounds are affecting which parts of me (behaviorally)?"
 - "Referring to our [lists of needs](https://timothyb0912.github.io/blog/practice/2022/01/29/Problems-areas-needs.html), what needs does each of our activated parts have in this situation?"